Mariano Dias

-Mariano Dias is a former Indian footballer who is currently the head coach for Churchill Brothers S.C. in the I-League.
+Mariano Dias (born 10 February 1960) is an Indian football coach and former player who was previously the head coach for Churchill Brothers S.C. in the I-League.

 Playing career

 Dias started his footballing career in 1981 for Salgaocar S.C. and stayed till 1989 when he moved to MRF FC.
 He stayed at MRF till 1993 and he signed with Churchill Brothers.
 He stayed at Churchill Brothers till he retired one year later in 1994.

 Coaching career

 Dias started coaching the India U14 football team in 2007 during the 2007 AFC U14 Festival.
 He stayed with India U14 for one year.
 In 2008 Dias signed with SESA Football Academy.
 He coached SESA during the 2009 I-League 2nd Division in which SESA failed to gain promotion.
 Dias then signed with the Goa Football Association to coach the Goa football team during the 2009 Santosh Trophy tournament which Goa Won after a long time.
 Later for the 2010 Santosh Trophy.
 The team managed to reach the semi-finals where the club lost 3–4 on penalties to West Bengal.
 After coaching Goa, Dias signed with former club as a player, Salgaocar, to become the Senior Director of Football.
 On 25 November 2011 it was announced that Dias had been appointed as assistant manager of the India national football team.